adfolks/scripts/README.md

 ### Delete all current backup archives from Github.com
 `./github-migrator --delete`

 This will delete all current backup migration archives from github.com end, useful to clean up after download, or to start anew.
+Repositories can still show as exported but without archive urls while running --status.
 Alternately migration archives are automatically deleted after seven days.

 ## Roadmap